vladdan16/ChuckNorrisJokesApp/README.md

 ## Release and installation

-You can see all releases of application on [release page](https://github.com/vladdan16/ChuckNorrisJokesApp/releases) in GitHub and here you can download an attached APK.
+You can see all releases of application on [release page](https://github.com/vladdan16/ChuckNorrisJokesApp/releases) in GitHub and there you can download an attached APK.

 Here is the [last release](https://github.com/vladdan16/ChuckNorrisJokesApp/releases/tag/v1.5.3) an corresponding [apk](https://github.com/vladdan16/ChuckNorrisJokesApp/releases/download/v1.5.3/ChuckNorrisJokesApp-v1.5.3.apk).